amigavision/AmigaVision/README.md

 ## MiSTer: Video Modes

 We care deeply about preserving the correct aspect ratio for all games.
 That means going beyond just NTSC and PAL, and ensuring that the Pixel Aspect Ratio (PAR) is also correct.
 Pixels on the Amiga were close to square (16:15) in PAL resolutions on a CRT, but quite tall on NTSC displays (5:6).
-Additionally, when we apply a 5×PAL or 6×PAL [Dynamic Crop](https://amiga.vision/5x), 1:1 gives us great results that are near indistinguishable from the original PAR at those sizes, while modernizing the output to fit 16:9 displays.
+Additionally, when we apply a 5×PAL or 6×PAL [Overscale](https://amiga.vision/overscale), 1:1 gives us great results that are near indistinguishable from the original PAR at those sizes, while modernizing the output to fit 16:9 displays.

 You no longer have to interact with the MiSTer OSD menu to switch aspect ratios in certain cases like what we informally refer to as "Jim Sachs mode" — NTSC, tall pixels at 5:6 PAR, seen in e.g. Defender of the Crown.
 Most emulators and captures get this wrong and use 1:1 pixels instead, so we built an implementation that handles all the variants correctly on MiSTer: